 A native of Arnold, Md., Svec earned a bachelor's degree in elementary education from Loyola College (Md.) in 2001.
 A defenseman for the Greyhounds, Svec participated in four consecutive NCAA Tournaments.
 Loyola posted an impressive 46-10 (.821) overall record during his playing career and advanced to the Final Four of the 1998 NCAA Tournament.

-He is married to the former Lindsey Hart, who served as head women's lacrosse coach at UAlbany from 2006-10.
+He is married to the former Lindsey Hart, who currently serves as the Saints' women's lacrosse assistant coach, and previously served as head women's lacrosse coach at UAlbany from 2006-10.

 YEAR-BY-YEAR WITH COACH SVEC